 The human mind operates through two closely connected processes: conscious thought and subconscious activity.
 The conscious mind allows us to analyse situations, make decisions, and reflect on our experiences.
 The subconscious mind, however, manages an enormous number of processes automatically.

-Many habits, reactions, and behavioural patterns develop early in life.
+A significant portion of our habits, reactions, and behavioural patterns develops early in life.
 During childhood, individuals absorb information from their surroundings at an extraordinary rate.
-Family, culture, education, and social expectations gradually shape beliefs about what is considered acceptable, desirable, or true.
+Family, culture, education, and social expectations gradually shape our beliefs about what is acceptable, desirable, or true.

-Over time, these beliefs become deeply embedded within the subconscious mind.
-Once established, they influence behaviour automatically, often without conscious awareness.
-Everyday actions such as driving, speaking, or performing routine tasks demonstrate how the mind can operate efficiently without constant conscious supervision.
+Over time, these beliefs become firmly embedded within the subconscious mind.
+Once established, they automatically guide behaviour, often without conscious awareness.
+Routine activities such as driving, speaking, or carrying out daily tasks illustrate how the mind can function efficiently without constant conscious supervision.

 Recognising this aspect of the mind invites an important reflection: how much of our behaviour truly originates from deliberate choice, and how much follows patterns learned earlier in life?

 Awareness of these patterns provides an opportunity to examine them more carefully.
-By reflecting on the beliefs and assumptions we carry, it becomes possible to question which of them genuinely reflect our own understanding of the world.
+Through reflection on the beliefs and assumptions we hold, we can begin to recognise which of them genuinely align with our own understanding of the world.

 Jakub Żyto is a nonfiction author based in Ireland, originally from Poland.
 With a Master of Science in Chemistry from Łódź University of Technology and decades of experience in scientific research and industry, he brings a disciplined, analytical perspective to his exploration of big questions.